Review: Lunar Vacation Brings New Boldness in "Artificial Flavors"

 The passivity of their previous EP “Swell” gives way to new boldness in “Artificial Flavors”— from the brighter colored album cover, with defined lines and surrealistic subject matter, to the music itself, which contains jabbing commentary in the lyrics as well as a new, more electronic sound and sampling.

 The EP begins with a sampled-in, purposefully cheesy ad, “Junior spaceman with an out of this world flavor and energy— what a treat!
 And now— blastoff!” that echoes into space with the waning hope and enthusiasm as the first song “Daytime” begins.
 As the EP progresses, this enthusiasm dies and the more dissatisfied the subject becomes with the world around her, ending with “It’s too late, Colin” , a song in which the lyricist finally notes it all a “disappointing” and “colossal waste of time.”

 From beginning to end the EP's narrative-like structure takes you through the Jekyll and Hyde of the day versus nightlife of a high schooler in a way that’s reminiscent of F. Scott Fitzgerald’s “The Great Gatsby", though instead of sky rises in New York City, you find yourself in the basements of suburbia.
-In a story that is timeless in nature, Lunar Vacation captures the feeling of being within and without of the ‘in-crowd’ simultaneously, all while trying to earn the love of someone inside it, including references to local Atlanta scenes, house parties and social media along the way.
+In a story that is timeless in nature, Lunar Vacation captures the feeling of being within and without of the ‘in-crowd’ simultaneously, all while trying to earn the love of someone inside it, with references to local Atlanta scenes, house parties and social media along the way.